In the Environments section of the Deploy category, there is an overview of three tabs:

 - Green – there are no alerts

-- Orange – there is a warning alert
+- Orange – there is at least one warning alert, but no critical alerts

-- Red – there is a critical alert
+- Red – there is at least one critical alert

 There are two actions you can take :